Crypto-TII/TLS1.3/src/readme.md

 Try it out on your favourite websites.
 It will abort if TLS1.3 is not supported.
 At this stage the tool is still quite fragile (only tested and debugged aginst a dozen websites or so!), and would be expected to often fail.
+In a small number of cases it will fail due to receiving a malformed certificate chain from the Server.

 Also try

 	./client tls13.1d.pw

+Try it a few times - it randomly asks for a HelloRetryRequest and a Key Update, testing this code (but it does not allow resumption)

+See list.txt for some websites that work OK.

 ### How to use it

 #### Localhost 4433